Creamy Tom Yum Soup with Chicken and Prawns | (ต้มยำน้ำข้น)

 7. Also, add 1/2 tsp of the dried red chilli paste and stir this in.
 Stir till the oil somewhat separates and it's nice and fragrant.

 8. Now add the chicken pieces.
 Coat the chicken with the paste and stir-fry them till the pieces are no longer pink.
 Use kitchen scissors to cut any of the larger chunks of chicken at this stage.
-They should all be small bite-size pieces.
+They should all be small, bite-sized pieces.

 9. Next, add the butterflied prawns and turn up the heat.
 Toss till the prawns turn pink, and are coated in the spice paste also.